amaurremi/correlated/README.md

 The code of the analysis is written in [Scala](http://www.scala-lang.org/).
 Our analysis relies on [WALA](http://wala.sourceforge.net/wiki/index.php/Main_Page), a library for static analysis on Java bytecode written in Java.
 To facilitate the usage of WALA in Scala, we use the [WALAFacade](https://github.com/cos/WALAFacade) library.
 To be able to add our own modifications to WALAFacade, we included its source code in this project.

-Thus, our analysis code is in the `ca.uwaterloo.correlated` package, whereas the WALAFacade code, with some minor modifications, is in the `edu.illinois.wala` package.
-The implementation of the IDE algorithm is in the `ca.uwaterloo.ide` package.
+Thus, our analysis code is in the `ca.uwaterloo.dataflow` package, whereas the WALAFacade code, with some minor modifications, is in the `edu.illinois.wala` package.

 ### Set Up